gc535/LivenessDectectionForFaceSpoofingAttack/README.md

 $ ./lbp -d <path-to-the-data-root-directory> [OPTIONAL: -r <resize image size>, -c <cell size for lbp feature extraction>]
 ```
 ###### integration
-integration: loads three MLP networks trained on the LBP and Optical Flow feature [and Gray scale image], then run the inferece on individual input image to generate a "intermediate result", then stores the result into another "train.h5" and "test.h5"(name is also user spefified) files.
+integration: You can specify three trained MLP models to load at the begining of the program , then run the inferece on individual input image to generate a "intermediate result", then stores the result into another "train.h5" and "test.h5"(name is also user spefified) files.
 These two files are used to trained the "merging network" (MLP as well).
 Training and testing code are also in the /src/python/MLP folder.
 ```
 $ ./integration -m1 path-to-model1 -b1 path-to-model1-parameter -m2 path-to-model2 -b2 path-to-model2-parameter -m3 path-to-model3 -b3 path-to-model3-parameter -d1 path-to-data-folder -d2 path-to-data-folder -d3 path-to-data-folder -r image-resize-factor -c lbp-cell-size
 ```